Vonage/vonage-dotnet-code-snippets/README.md

 `NEXMO_SECRET_ID` | The secret to revoke/retrieve
 `NEW_SECRET` | The new secret to use with this API key

-## Other option for setting Enviornment Variables
+## Other option for setting Environment Variables

-If you just want to set the enviornment variables via code you can do so by:
+If you just want to set the environment variables via code you can do so by:

 1. Remove the field from the Properties/launchSettings.Json file
 2. In the snippet - edit the string values on the right side of the `??` :

 ```csharp
 var NEXMO_API_KEY = Environment.GetEnvironmentVariable("NEXMO_API_KEY") ??
 "CHANGE_ME";
 ```

-As the enviornment variable has been removed from the launchSettings.json file it will return null when read into the enviornment - causing the app to default to the alternate string value.
+As the environment variable has been removed from the launchSettings.json file it will return null when read into the environment - causing the app to default to the alternate string value.

 ## Running the Code Snippets